Flu - treatment

 Here is how you can treat them at each stage.

 Symptoms like a sore throat, fever and muscle ache develop quickly.
 You or your child will feel very unwell.

-Usually, you do not need to see the doctor as most flu can be treated at home.
+Usually, you do not need to contact your GP as most flu can be treated at home.

 Drink plenty of liquids to replace those lost from sweating.
 Get lots of rest and eat healthily.

-If you are at risk of the complications of flu, you should see a doctor as you may need special anti-viral medicines.
+If you are at risk of the complications of flu, you should contact your GP as you may need special anti-viral medicines.
 These work best if started within 48 hours of flu symptoms.

 Days 3 to 5

 Your symptoms are now at their peak.
 You or your child will feel at your worst.

 Continue to drink plenty of liquids to replace those lost from sweating and runny noses.